firtoz/react-three-renderer/README.md

 The default export of the module is a react component.
 When mounted, any children of it will be placed into the three.js environment.

-Here's a simple example, that's implementing the scene from [getting started for three.js](http://threejs.org/docs/index.html#Manual/Introduction/Creating_a_scene).
+Here's a simple example that implements the [getting started scene for three.js](http://threejs.org/docs/index.html#Manual/Introduction/Creating_a_scene).

 ```js
 import React from 'react';